giellalt/giellalt.github.io/SpeechTechnologyResources.md

-# Speech technology resources and models
+# GiellaLT — Speech technology resources and models

 Speech technology is a recent addition, and there are thus very few repositories here.